vzahorui/vzahorui.github.io/_posts/2020-07-05-newton-method.md

 date: 2020-07-29
 ---

 Similarly to [gradient descent]({{ site.baseurl }}{% link _posts/2019-10-15-gradient-descent.md %}), Newton's method is used for finding a minimum of a function through iterations.
-Unlike gradient descent however, it uses a second order derivative of a function, which provides additional information about curvature of the function, so that it can navigate faster towards its minimum.
+Unlike gradient descent however, it uses a second order derivative of a function, which provides additional information about its curvature, so that the algorithm can navigate faster towards the minimum of the function.

 ## Newton's method for zero finding